Best Practices For Staying Safe in The Crypto Industry: Lessons From Notable Hacks.

 Poly Network (2021)

 Poly Network, a cross-chain decentralized finance platform, experienced a massive exploit resulting in the theft of over $600 million in various crypto assets.
-In an unusual turn of events, the attacker, dubbed 'Mr. White Hat,' began returning the funds within 24 hours and ultimately returned nearly all of the stolen assets.
+In an unusual turn, the attacker, later called 'Mr. White Hat,' began returning the funds within 24 hours and ultimately returned nearly all of the stolen assets.

 Ronin Network (2022)